Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 How to Take Fish Oil for Best Results

-• Dosage depends on your goals.
-For general health maintenance, most health organizations recommend at least 250-500mg of combined EPA + DHA daily.
-For specific conditions—cardiovascular health, inflammatory conditions, mood support—research often uses higher doses ranging from 1,000-4,000mg of EPA + DHA.
+1. Dosage depends on your goals.
+For general health maintenance, the American Heart Association recommends at least 250–500mg of combined EPA + DHA daily.
+For specific conditions such as cardiovascular health, inflammatory conditions, or mood support, clinical research often uses doses of 1,000–4,000mg of combined EPA + DHA.
 Consult a healthcare provider before taking high doses, especially if you're on blood thinners.

-• Take fish oil with food that contains fat.
-Omega-3 absorption improves significantly when taken with a meal that includes dietary fat.
-Taking fish oil on an empty stomach reduces absorption and increases the likelihood of fish burps.
+2. Take fish oil with food that contains fat.
+Omega-3 absorption improves significantly when taken alongside dietary fat.
+Taking fish oil on an empty stomach reduces absorption and increases the likelihood of burps.
 Your largest meal of the day is often the best time.

-• Store properly to prevent oxidation.
+3. Store properly to prevent oxidation.
 Softgels can be stored at room temperature away from light and heat.
-Liquid fish oil should be refrigerated after opening and used within 2-3 months.
-If your fish oil develops a strong, unpleasant odor, it's oxidized and should be discarded.
+Liquid fish oil should be refrigerated after opening and used within 2–3 months.
+A strong, unpleasant odor means the oil is oxidized and should be discarded.

-Who Benefits Most from Fish Oil—And Who Should Skip It
+Who Benefits Most from Fish Oil, and Who Should Use Caution

 FAQ